Wednesday Reads

 Most media today are waiting for the redacted version of the warrant allowing the FBI to search Mar-a-Lago for stolen public documents to be released.
 The former guy has been having a verbal fit on the only platform left for him to do so.
 That would be ‘Truth (sic) Social.’
 Hugo Lowell–Congressional Reporter for The Guardian–just tweeted, “Huh a new sealed entry just hit the Trump Mar-a-Lago docket as we wait for the redacted DOJ affidavit.”
 This should be an interesting Friday.

-Donald Trump's dealings with the National Archives, and the efforts by lawmakers and the Justice Department to reclaim sensitive documents from him, began with the day he left office.
-Here's a timeline. https://t.co/udnhin4Qu7
+Former President Donald J. Trump’s dealings with the National Archives, as well as efforts by lawmakers and Justice Department officials to reclaim a variety of sensitive documents from him, began with the day he left office.

 Jan.
 20: Mr. Trump left the White House on the morning of Inauguration Day.
 The National Archives later said that at the end of the Trump administration it had received a collection of White House documents, many of which had been torn up and taped back together, and some of which were handed over in scraps.